-aDO NOT use probes in secondary areas (including, but not limited to, surgery, rectum, or vaginal procedures) without confirming that the probe is approved by the appropriate authorities and covered with an aseptic probe sheath.
-The FDA's recommendations to healthcare professionals regarding latex awareness are as follows:

-bBE sure to ask about latex sensitivity when taking patient anamnesis, especially for surgical, radiological, or spina bifida patients and healthcare professionals.
-DON'T forget to include questions about symptoms such as itching, rash, or wheezing after exposure to latex products, such as gloves or balloons, and mark charts for patients with a positive history. cDO NOT use latex-containing devices if latex sensitivity is suspected.
+aDO NOT use probes in secondary areas (including, but not limited to, surgery, rectum, or vaginal procedures) without confirming that the probe is approved by the appropriate authorities and covered with a non-lubricated clinical condom.
+The FDA's recommendations to healthcare professionals regarding latex awareness are as follows: bDO NOT hesitate to ask about latex sensitivity when taking patient anamnesis, especially for surgical, radiological, or spina bifida patients and healthcare professionals.
+DON'T forget to include questions about symptoms such as itching, rash, or wheezing after exposure to latex products, such as gloves or balloons, and mark charts for patients with a positive history.

+cDO NOT use latex-containing devices if latex sensitivity is suspected.
 Instead, consider alternatives like plastic.
 For example, DO NOT expose sensitive patients to direct contact with latex; Wear latex-free gloves over latex ones.
-If the healthcare provider and patient are sensitive.
-DO NOT rely solely on hypoallergenic latex gloves as they may not prevent dDO NOT ignore the potential for allergic reactions when using latex-containing medical devices, especially when the latex comes into contact with mucous membranes. eDO NOT rule out signs of an allergic reaction if latex is suspected as a cause.
-Advise the patient of possible latex sensitivity and consider an immunologic evaluation.
-BE sure to advise patients with latex sensitivity to inform healthcare professionals and emergency personnel prior to medical procedures.
+If the healthcare provider and patient are sensitive, DO NOT rely solely on hypoallergenic latex gloves as they may not prevent reactions.

+dDO NOT ignore the potential for allergic reactions when using latex-containing medical devices, especially when the latex comes into contact with mucous membranes. eDO NOT rule out signs of an allergic reaction if latex is suspected as the cause.
+Advise the patient of possible latex sensitivity and consider an immunologic evaluation. fBE sure to advise patients with latex sensitivity to inform healthcare professionals and emergency personnel prior to medical procedures.
 DO NOT neglect the recommendation that patients with severe sensitivity wear a medical ID bracelet.

-12.Storage limits
+12. Storage limits

-aDO NOT neglect to ensure that the room is ventilated and free of corrosive gases.

-bDO NOT operate, store, or transport probes outside of the parameters aDO NOT use this product if it is not working properly.
+aDO NOT neglect to ensure that the room is ventilated and free of corrosive gases. bDO NOT operate, store, or transport probes outside the parameters aDO NOT use this product if it is not working properly.
 Contact your local dealer or contact the manufacturer via email at info@leltek.com.

-Item Operational Storage/Transportation Pressure 700 hPa (525 mmHg) to 1060 700 hPa (525 mmHg) to 1060 hPa (795 mmHg) hPa (795 mmHg) Humidity 15% to 95% non-condensing 0% to 95% relative humidity/≤90% relative humidity Temperature 0°C to 35°C -20 °C to 50 °C /-20 °C to 50 °C bFollow the troubleshooting guide:
+Item Operational Storage/Transportation Pressure 700 hPa (525 mmHg) to 1060 hPa (795 mmHg) 700 hPa (525 mmHg) at 1060 hPa (795 mmHg) Humidity 15% to 95% non-condensing 0% to 95% humidity Relative / ≤90% humidity On Temperature 0°C to 35°C -20 °C to 50 °C /-20 °C to 50 °C bFollow the troubleshooting guide:

-13.Maintenance and troubleshooting
+13. Maintenance and troubleshooting

 Question Solution No abnormal images or displays once connected When the probe is connected normally, but no ultrasonic image on the screen or abnormal lines in the image, check for electromagnetic interference (e.g.: other Wi-Fi signals) around and restart the scan.
 After the above operation, if the situation persists, please contact the Customer Service Center.
-Failed to connect to mobile device The probe uses Wi-Fi for data transmission and automatically detects and selects the best Wi-Fi channel when it's on.
-When the image is found to be still, it may conflict with other Wi-Fi devices in the environment, or the mobile device itself runs too many apps.
-Try restarting the probe and plugging it in.
-Overcharging apps or low battery can also cause the image to get stuck, check the battery level or close other apps on mobile devices to improve the situation.
+Failed to connect to mobile device - The probe uses Wi-Fi for data transmission and automatically detects and selects the best Wi-Fi channel when it is turned on. - When the image is found to be still, it may conflict with other Wi-Fi devices in the environment, or the mobile device itself runs too many apps.
+Try restarting the probe and plugging it in. - Overcharging apps or low battery can also cause the image to get stuck, check the battery level or close other apps on your mobile devices to Improving the situation aDO NOT use your compatible smart device unless it has been properly cleaned and disinfected in accordance with the device manufacturer's instructions and your institution's medical device cleaning and disinfection policies.

-14.Disinfectants and cleaning method
+14. Disinfectants and cleaning method